CodingItWrong/codingitwrong.com/_posts/2018-07-15-rails-apis-authorization.md

 title: Rails API Authorization
 ---

 In my previous post we [set up a simple Rails web service](http://codingitwrong.com/2018/07/02/rails-the-easiest-way-to-create-a-web-service.html) for todos.
 But to use it in production, we need some kind of authentication, or else anyone could mess up our data.
-Luckily, the [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper) gem makes it easy to add authentication to Rails apps using the OAuth 2 standard.
+Luckily, the [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper) gem makes it easy to add authentication to Rails APIs using the OAuth 2 standard.

 # Setting Up Password Authentication
 First we need to create a `User` model: